minatu2d/python-ml-dl/README.md

 ### 2. Object Detection Network : R-CNN, Fast R-CNN, Faster R-CNN, YOLO, SSD.
 TRAIN :

--INPUT : A lot of image and annotation of each object in the image like : A Dog is located at region with top-left (10, 10), widh=200px, height=300px.
+- INPUT : A lot of image and annotation of each object in the image like : A Dog is located at region with top-left (10, 10), widh=200px, height=300px.
 A Cat is located another place in the image.
 And something like that.

--OUTPUT : A lot of weight (of course each value is float) in layers) (CNN, RPN, NN, ..etc)
+- OUTPUT : A lot of weight (of course each value is float) in layers) (CNN, RPN, NN, ..etc)

 TEST :

--INPUT : 1 Image once
+- INPUT : 1 Image once

--OUTPUT : Which region with top, left position, width, height contains DOG, CAT...
+- OUTPUT : Which region with top, left position, width, height contains DOG, CAT...

 ### 3. AP, mAP, IOU, ROC metric